Donkey vote: Attempt to reduce the impact of donkey votes

-These reforms as well as an increase in electoral education funding have reduced the impact of donkey voting in Federal elections in recent years.
-As states have introduced similar reforms, the phenomenon has also been reduced in other jurisdictions.
-However, donkey voting still needs to be taken into account when assessing the size of the swing or two-party vote in particular electorates.

 2005 Werriwa by-election

 The by-election for the Federal electorate of Werriwa, held on 19 March 2005, following the resignation of Federal Labor leader Mark Latham, provides a good example for understanding the nature of donkey voting.

 At this by-election, 16 candidates were nominated.
 This large number of candidates led to an increased incentive to cast a donkey vote.
 Every candidate that issued how-to-vote cards used some variation of the donkey vote when instructing his or her voters how to mark preferences, presumably to simplify the task of voting, made onerous by needing to vote for 16 candidates, many with no public profile.
 Candidates generally allocated their first few preferences and last few preferences to candidates according to their wishes, then numbered the rest of the boxes from top to bottom or bottom to top.
 For example, The Greens advocated the following preferences:

 In this case, the how-to-vote card advocated a first preference for the Greens, a second preference for the Progressive Labour Party, a third preference for Labor and a last preference for One Nation.
-Apart from these preferences, the card advocates a reverse Donkey Vote.
+Apart from these preferences, the card advocates a reverse donkey vote.

 The donkey vote was also reflected in the high vote (4.83%) for Australians Against Further Immigration, who probably would normally gain far fewer votes, but were placed first on the ballot.